You are here

 Originally founded in Chicago (with its staff’s communication becoming the basis of a legendary Saturday Night Live skit), the Billy Goat Tavern is an ideal gathering place to enjoy burgers, beers and ball.
 Neighborhood vibes pervade, with friendly bartenders and even friendlier prices.
 Conveniently located near Union Station, you can watch a game here and feel right at home, even if you’re from out of town.

 Game’s over, but your thirst for sports isn’t?
-Check out our guide to Washington, DC’s sports scene.
+Check out all of your sports and outdoor recreation options in DC.